professorDJKim/professorDJKim.github.io/_pages/about.md

 ## Position Opening ##
   <div style="background-color:cornsilk; padding: 10px;">

 SABR Lab @ DePaul is looking for highly-motivated MSc and PhD students for Spring 2025 and Fall 2025.
-If you have proficient programming skills with strong interests in Software Engineering, please contact Dr. kim via [email](dkim121@depaul.edu) with your CV, transcript, and a brief letter of interest.
-Please refer to [link](https://professordjkim.github.io//opening/) for more information.
+If you have proficient programming skills with strong interests in Software Engineering, please contact Dr. kim via <a href="dkim121@depaul.edu">email</a> with your CV, transcript, and a brief letter of interest.
+Please refer to
+<a href="https://professordjkim.github.io//opening/">email</a> for more information.
    </div>